kamax-matrix/mxisd/docs/faq.md

 ### Do I need to use mxisd if I run a Homeserver?
 No, but it is strongly recommended, even if you don't use any Identity store or integration.

-In its default configuration, mxisd will talk to the central Matrix Identity servers and use other federated public servers when performing queries, giving you access to at least the same information as if you were not running it.
+In its default configuration, mxisd uses other federated public servers when performing queries.
+It can also [be configured](features/identity.md#lookups) to use the central matrix.org servers, giving you access to at least the same information as if you were not running it.

 It will also give your users a choice to make their 3PIDs available publicly, ensuring they are made aware of the privacy consequences, which is not the case with the central Matrix.org servers.